wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

   * a XiVO upgrade
   * an asterisk crash
-* The published messages are not persistant.
+* The published messages are not persistent.
 When the AMQP broker stops, the messages that are still in queues will be lost.